Clay County, FL

 These enhancements will be coordinated with Clay County’s CR 209 widening project, which is currently in its early construction phase.
 Construction is expected to be completed by late 2026.

 U.S. 17 (S.R.
-15) from Eagle Harbor Parkway to Water Oak Lane to (Fleming Island) – This FDOT resurfacing and intersection improvement project includes median installation from Water Oak Lane to Village Square Parkway; adding a second travel lane for through traffic on Bald Eagle Road westbound to C.R.
+15) from Eagle Harbor Parkway to Water Oak Lane resurfacing and intersection Improvements (Fleming Island) – This FDOT resurfacing and intersection improvement project includes median installation from Water Oak Lane to Village Square Parkway; adding a second travel lane for through traffic on Bald Eagle Road westbound to C.R.
 220; adding a median island and two right turn slip lanes from U.S. 17 southbound to C.R.
 220 westbound and installing sidewalk and crosswalk improvements; widening and adding second left turn lane from U.S. 17 northbound to East-West Parkway westbound and installing crosswalk and pedestrian signage improvements; widening and extending left and right turn lanes on U.S. 17 southbound at Eagle Harbor Parkway and adding a fourth travel lane for through traffic on U.S. 17 southbound.
 This project will be mostly completed at night.
 Drivers should expect lane closures and possible delays as the project continues.

 View the FDOT North Florida road and lane closure report at http://www.NFLRoads.com/trafficreport.